 Much of what is considered as "open space" in Los Altos Hills is, in fact, privately owned and maintained.
 Part of the philosophy of the Town's large-lot zoning concept is to preserve open space.

-Westwind Community Barn: Westwind Barn is operated by the Town of Los Altos Hills.
+Westwind Barn is operated by the Town of Los Altos Hills.
 Located next to Byrne Preserve, the Barn is a facility for boarding horses, operating horseback riding programs and the venue for many of the Town's special community events.
-Equestrian programs at the facility include the Town's Parks and Recreation Year Round Riding Program and the 4-H Riding for the Handicapped Program operated by the Westwind Riding Institue, a non-profit group offering special riding programs for the disabled.
+Equestrian programs at the facility include the Town's Parks and Recreation Year Round Riding Program and the 4-H Riding for the Handicapped Program operated by the Westwind Riding Institute, a non-profit group offering special riding programs for the disabled.